Horacio Zeballos: 2017–18: French Open singles fourth round

+2019–21: Doubles: world No. 3, six titles

-Zeballos won his first ATP Masters 1000 Doubles Title at the 2019 BNP Paribas Open with Nikola Mektić.
+Zeballos won his first ATP Masters 1000 title at the 2019 BNP Paribas Open with Nikola Mektić.
 They defeated sixth-seeded Łukasz Kubot and Marcelo Melo in the final.
 Zeballos became the first ATP Masters doubles champion from Argentina since 1997 after Luis Lobo at the Hamburg Masters.

-With his new partner Marcel Granollers, he has won 6 titles thus far, starting in August 2019, and also made his first Grand Slam doubles final at the 2019 US Open, losing to the world No. 1 and top-seeded pair Farah/Cabal.
+With his new partner Marcel Granollers, Zeballos won 6 titles starting in August 2019, and also made his first Grand Slam doubles final at the 2019 US Open, losing to the world No. 1 and top seeded pair Farah/Cabal.
 As a result, he reached a career-high ranking of world No. 3 in doubles on 9 September 2019.

-The pair won 3 Masters 1000: the 2019 Canadian Open, the 2020 Italian Open, and the 2021 Mutua Madrid Open.
+The pair won three Masters 1000: the 2019 Canadian Open, the 2020 Italian Open, and the 2021 Mutua Madrid Open.
 They also reached the 2021 Wimbledon Championships final losing to world No. 1 and top seeds Mektic/Pavic.

 In August 2021, they reached a second Masters 1000 final for 2021 and fourth overall at the 2021 Western & Southern Open in Cincinnati, defeating Arévalo/Fognini.
 They defeated Austin Krajicek and Steve Johnson in the final to win their fourth Masters.

-2022: Two Major semis, 5 Masters quarters, Third straight ATP Finals
+2022: Doubles: Third straight ATP Finals

 Zebalos and Granollers qualified for their third consecutive ATP finals, having advanced to the semifinals of the year-end championships in 2020 and 2021.

+2023: 20th doubles title, ATP Finals & first final

+At the 2023 Australian Open Zebalos and Granollers reached back-to-back semifinals.

+At the 2023 French Open they upset top seeds Wesley Koolhof and Neal Skupski to reach back-to-back semifinals.
+They lost to eventual champions Ivan Dodig and Austin Krajicek.

+The pair won their first Masters of the season and fifth overall at the 2023 Rolex Shanghai Masters.
+As a result, he returned to the top 10 on 16 October 2023.

+Granollers and Zebalos qualified for their fourth consecutive ATP Finals.